Jami al-Qarafa Mosque

-The Jami al-Qarafa Mosque or Qarafa Mosque, (Note: Jami al-Qarafa: Jami' denotes a congregational mosque.
-It comes from the Arabic root jam', meaning to "gather things".
-Al-Qarafa was the cemetery to the south of al-Qahira, lying between al-Muqattam Hill and Fustat.
-The mosque was at the center of the western half of this cemetery.) was the second major mosque built by the Fatimid dynasty in their new capital of Cairo after their conquest of Egypt in 969.
-It was located in the Qarafa, the great necropolis of Cairo and Fustat.
+The Jami al-Qarafa Mosque, also known as the Qarafa Mosque, is a Friday mosque located in Al-Qarafa, the great necropolis of Islamic Cairo and Fustat, Egypt.
+(Note: Al-Qarafa was the cemetery to the south of al-Qahira, lying between al-Muqattam Hill and Fustat.
+The mosque was at the center of the western half of this cemetery.)
+It was the second major mosque built by the Fatimid dynasty in their new capital of Cairo after their conquest of Egypt in 969 CE.

+History
-The mosque was built in 976 by order of Al-Sayyida al-Mu'iziyya (also known as Durzan), mother of the Caliph al-'Aziz (r.
-975–996), and her daughter Sitt al-Malik.

-It occupied the site of the older mosque of the Dome (Masjid al-Qubba), and apparently was very large.

-The historian al-Maqrizi says it was one of the most beautiful buildings of its day.
+The mosque was built in 976 CE by order of Al-Sayyida al-Mu'iziyya (also known as Durzan), mother of the Caliph al-'Aziz, and her daughter Sitt al-Malik.
+It occupied the site of the older Mosque of the Dome (Masjid al-Qubba), and apparently was very large. al-Maqrizi, an historian, claims that the mosque was one of the most beautiful buildings of its day.

+Architecture

 A possible layout was described by Jonathan Bloom in his "The Mosque of the Qarafa", although Yūsuf Rāghib pointed out problems with this reconstruction in his "La mosquée d'al-Qarāfa."
 In Bloom's opinion, the mosque had a central aisle, wider than the others and with a higher roof, that led a dome over the spaces before the mihrab.
 This was similar to the mosques of al-Azhar and al-Hākim bi-Amr Allāh.